programmer007007/notepad_backup/README.md

 Right-click on the shortcut and select "Properties".

 In the "Target" field, add python followed by the path to the script file.
-For example, if your script file is located at C:\Users\Username\Documents\backup.py, the target field should look like: python C:\Users\Username\Documents\backup.py.
+For example, if your script file is located at C:\Users\Username\Documents\backup.py, the target field should look like: pythonw C:\Users\Username\Documents\backup.py.

 Click "Apply" and then "OK" to save the changes.